REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 “Well neither do I. Just try it out.”

-THE END (or the End-o-scopy)
+THE END (Or, the End-o-scopy)

 Comments